 “Ok,” you think.
 “They are going to catch on now.”
 Nope.
 You catch them after hours shoulder deep in the fridge, your left over tuna sandwich hanging out of their mouths.
 And to top it off…they blame you for having such a delicious sandwich in the fridge in the first place.

-Because you are a single mom, these folks assume you are desperate for attention, a sense belonging, and too damn overwhelmed to keep track of all their antics to ever call them on their crap, which makes you, in their minds, an easy target to support their mission.
+Because you are a single mom, these folks assume you are desperate for attention, a sense belonging, and too damn overwhelmed to keep track of all their antics to ever call them on their crap.
+Which makes you, in their minds, an easy target to support their personal mission.

 Face it.
 BAITERs are between you and your Kickass Single Mom life.
 They zap your energy, create stress, and anxiety, and pull your attention away from your personal and professional goals.
 When it comes to BAITERS, you need a plan.